Whether you’re thinking of shifting your blog focus slightly or making a big change, these 10 tips for re-branding your blog will come in handy.

 Something to avoid: Don’t be spammy in your comments.
 This happens to be a personal pet peeve and you may read other posts that give differing advice.
 Most blog comment forms give you the opportunity to leave your name (I always use my blog name…branding!) and blog URL above the comment box, which allows readers to click on your name to be directed to your URL.
 So, there’s really no need to leave your blog URL or link to a specific post or giveaway in the comment itself, unless the blog author has specifically asked for links.
 I always see gratuitous links as spammy.
 No one wants to be that person!

 #7: Sharing sites

 In the food blogging world, there are a multitude of recipe sharing sites, such as Foodgawker and Tastespotting.
 When I first starting posting healthy recipes, I searched on Google and asked fellow bloggers for recommendations about sharing sites that were specific to healthier fare.
-It turns out there are a few of them, such as Healthy Aperture, WholeYum and Finding Vegan.
+It turns out there are a few of them, such as Healthy Aperture.
 Sharing my recipe links to these sites helps to put my recipes in front of more sets of eyes.
 Also, sites such a Buzzfeed and Huffington Post often look through sharing sites for recipes to include in round-ups.
 Traffic bonus!

 #8: Host an event

 At the beginning of this year, I paired up with my friend Liz of The Lemon Bowl to host a 6-week #HealthyNewYear challenge.
 We built a wonderful, engaged community who supported each other throughout the challenge, both through comments on our blogs, as well on a dedicated challenge Facebook page.
 Hosting the challenge not only gave us the opportunity to share what we considered to be important with our own readers, but also allowed us to introduce our readers (and brand contacts) to each others’ blogs.